andimoto/keebcu/README.md

 ### Printing advises
 - Use brim for keyboard case.
 As there are many holes, the plate adhesion can be weak and the corners can rise up a little bit.
 - Be careful with color changes.
 If color change is only at height of case stabilizer or screw holes, there can be problems when screwing on the lid.
+I broke the top part of the scrw cylinder where the color change had no good adhesion the other layers.
 - Notice that when placing in the switches, the keyboard case will bend (mid up, sides down) there is the variable 'switchHoleTolerance' which you can modifiy if needed.
 - normally the lid parts do not need any brim.